Freiling87/CCU/CCU/Scratchpad.md

 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #		Scope
+##			C	Thanks
+Forgot to add thanks notes to documentation, don't forget it again.
 ##			P	Bug Fixing
 ###				C	Hole bug
 	[Error  : Unity Log] NullReferenceException: Object reference not set to an instance of an object